Islandora-Devops/isle-buildkit/cantaloupe/README.md

 # Cantaloupe

-Docker image for [Cantaloupe] version 5.0.6.
+Docker image for [Cantaloupe] version 5.0.6, built from [Islandora-DevOps/isle-buildkit](https://github.com/Islandora-DevOps/isle-buildkit/).

 Please refer to the [Cantaloupe Documentation] for more in-depth information.